 This journal issue has been printed on FSC-certified paper and cover board.
 FSC is an independent, non-governmental, not-for-profit organization established to promote the responsible management of the world's forests.
 Please see www.fsc.org for information.

-Printed in Great Britain by Bell & Bain, Glasgow
+Printed by Bell and Bain Limited, Glasgow

 Irish Journal of Psychological Medicine

 CONTENTS